 How is a second home in the Netherlands taxed?
 It is owned by a non-resident.

 In the Netherlands not the real income from the property is taxed and the related costs are not deductible.
 Instead the tax is calculated based on the average value of the property minus the outstanding mortgage.
-Over this amount a deemed income is calculated of 4% taxed at a fixed rate of 30%.
+Over this amount a deemed income is calculated of a certain percentage (based on the actual savings and investments in the Netherlands) which is taxed at a fixed rate of 30%.